PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: A General Framework and Simple Baselines for Anomaly Detection and Segmentation

 \subsection{A Three-stage Framework}

 We present our general framework in which we examine several adaptation-based anomaly detection methods, including our method.
-Let us assume that we are given a set ${\cal{D}}_{train}$ of normal training samples: $x_1,x_2..x_N$.
+Let us assume that we are given a set ${\cal{D}}_{train}$ of normal training samples: $x_1,x_2,\ldots,x_N$.
 The framework consists of three steps:

-\textbf{Feature extractor pretraining:} A pre-trained feature extractor $\psi_0$ is typically learned using self-supervised learning (auto-encoding, rotation or jigsaw prediction).
-We denote the loss function of the auxiliary task $L_{pretrain}$.
-The auxiliary task can be learned either on the training set ${\cal{D}}_{train}$ or on an external dataset ${\cal{D}}_{pretrain}$ (such as ImageNet).
-In the latter case, the pretrained extractor can be obtained off-the-shelf.
-We will investigate and analyse the merits of each choice in Sec.~\ref{sec:DetailedResults}.
+\textbf{Initial feature extractor:} An initial feature extractor $\psi_0$ can be obtained by pretraining on an auxiliary task with loss function $L_{pretrain}$.
+The auxiliary task can be either pretraining on an external dataset (e.g. ImageNet) or by self-supervised learning (auto-encoding, rotation or jigsaw prediction).
+In the former case, the pretrained extractor can be obtained off-the-shelf.
+The choice of auxiliary tasks is analyzed in Sec.~\ref{sec:DetailedResults}.

 \textbf{Feature adaptation:} Features trained on auxiliary tasks or datasets may require adaptation before being used for anomaly scoring on the target data.
-This can be seen as a finetuning stage of the pre-trained features on the target training data.
+This is seen as a finetuning stage of the features on the target training data.
 We denote the feature extractor after adaptation $\psi$.

-\textbf{Anomaly scoring:} Having adapted the features for anomaly detection, we extract the features $\psi(x_1),\psi(x_2)..\psi(x_N)$ of the training set samples, we proceed to learn a scoring function, which describes how anomalous a sample is.
+\textbf{Anomaly scoring:} Having adapted the features for anomaly detection, we extract the features $\psi(x_1),\psi(x_2),\ldots,\psi(x_N)$ of the training set samples.
+We then proceed to learn a scoring function, which describes how anomalous a sample is.
 Typically, the scoring function seeks to measure the density of normal data around the test sample $\psi(x)$ (either by direct estimation or via some auxiliary task) and assign a high anomaly score to low density regions.

+We report very simple-to-implement but highly effective baselines for anomaly detection and segmentation, based on our framework.
+In both baselines we skip the adaptation stage.
+Implementation details of both methods, including the K-Means-based speedup, can be found in the appendix (App.\ref{app:implementation}).